ente-io/ente/web/docs/dependencies.md

 -   "eslint-plugin-react-hooks", "eslint-plugin-react-namespace-import" - Some
     React specific ESLint rules and configurations that are used by the workspaces that have React code.
+-   "eslint-plugin-react-refresh" - A plugin to ensure that React components are exported in a way that they can be HMR-ed.
 -   "prettier-plugin-organize-imports" - A Prettier plugin to sort imports.
 -   "prettier-plugin-packagejson" - A Prettier plugin to also prettify `package.json`.